-Tmt.
-K. Kannamani, Assistant Director of Agriculture, Sulur block addressed the farmers about the schemes of the Department of Agriculture and requested the University to devise improved management strategies for tackling the fall armyworm menace, effectively.
+Tmt.K.Kannamani, Assistant Director of Agriculture, Sulur block addressed the farmers about the schemes of the Department of Agriculture and requested the University to devise improved management strategies for tackling the fall armyworm menace, effectively.

 Dr.V.Paranidharan, in his technical address, discussed the disease management strategies for containing maize collar rot, blight and leaf spot diseases.
 Dr.P.S.Shanmugam, Associate Professor (Entomology) explained the procedure for recording fall armyworm infestation under field conditions to the farmers and extension personnel.
-Later, Dr.T.Srinivasan, Associate Professor (Entomology), provided the IPM strategies to be followed for managing maize fall armyworm.
+Later, Dr.T.Elaiyabharathi, Associate Professor (Entomology), provided the IPM strategies to be followed for managing maize fall armyworm.
 This includes application of neem cake @ 250 kg/ha at the time of last ploughing, seed treatment with cyantraniliprole 19.8% +thiamethoxam19.8% FS @ 4 ml/kg seed, border cropping with cowpea, gingelly/red gram or sunflower in garden land conditions and fodder sorghum in dryland conditions @ three rows of selected crop, monitoring of FAW adults using pheromone traps @ 12/ha and window based application of insecticides viz., Chlorantraniliprole 18.5 SC @ 0.4 ml/ lit (or) flubendiamide 480 SC @ 0.5 ml/lit at early stage (15 - 20 DAE) followed by azadirachtin 1500 ppm @ 5 ml/lit on need basis at 15-20 days after emergence, Metarhizium anisopliae (TNAU-MA-GDU isolate) @ 2.5 kg/ha (or) emamectin benzoate 5 SG @ 0.4 g/lit or novaluron 10 EC @ 1.5 ml/lit or spinetoram 11.70 SC @ 0.5 ml/lit at 35 -40 DAE and any of the late whorl stage insecticides during cob formation stage.
+In this IPDM Participatory evaluation programme, about 20 extension personnel and 50 progressive farmers participated to inspect the IPM fields and benefitted by the programme.